Yes-Theory-Fam/yesbot-ts/CONTRIBUTING.md

 ### Project structure

-The bot's main code is contained in the `src` directory which contains several sub-directories:
+The bot's main code is contained in the `src` directory which contains several subdirectories:

 - collections - Files containing static data that the bot uses for certain tasks
 - common - Shared code for various things